m-mdy-m/algorithms-data-structures/6.Basic-Sorting/README.md

 > Summary: sorting algorithm is like Batman in Gotham City 😂

+## Sorting Terminology:

+* **In-place Sorting:**
+    * **Definition:** An in-place sorting algorithm sorts the data by rearranging elements within the existing data structure (typically an array) without requiring additional space for temporary results.
+This makes them memory-efficient but may overwrite the original data.
+    * **Examples:** Bubble Sort, Insertion Sort, Quicksort, Shell Sort
+    * **Better Understanding:** Think about arranging the bookshelves again.
+An in-place sorting algorithm would be like shifting books around on the shelves themselves to get them in order by genre or author.
+You wouldn't need any extra space (another shelf) to sort them, but the original arrangement of the books would be lost.

+* **Internal Sorting:**
+    * **Definition:** Internal sorting refers to algorithms that can sort all the data entirely within the main memory (RAM) of a computer.
+This is suitable for datasets that fit comfortably in memory.
+    * **Examples:**  The examples you listed (heap sort, bubble sort, selection sort, quicksort, shell sort, insertion sort) are all examples of internal sorting algorithms.
+    * **Better Understanding:** Sorting a small to medium-sized grocery list in your head is an example of internal sorting.
+The entire list can be held in your memory and mentally rearranged alphabetically or by category.

+* **External Sorting:**
+    * **Definition:** External sorting deals with sorting massive datasets that cannot be entirely loaded into main memory at once.
+These algorithms typically break down the data into smaller chunks, sort them on disk (or secondary storage), and then merge the sorted chunks back together in a specific order.
+    * **Examples:** Merge Sort (particularly efficient for external sorting due to its merge operations),  as well as  Tape Sort variations (like Polyphase sort, Four tape sort)  designed specifically for external sorting on tape drives (although less common nowadays).
+    * **Better Understanding:** Sorting a large collection of music files on your computer might involve external sorting.
+The computer might break down the list into smaller chunks that fit in memory, sort them individually, and then merge the sorted chunks back into a single sorted playlist stored on your hard drive (secondary storage).

+* **Stable Sorting:**
+    * **Definition:** A stable sorting algorithm preserves the original order of equal elements during the sorting process.
+If two elements have the same value, the element that appeared earlier in the original list will also appear earlier in the sorted list.
+This can be crucial for maintaining data integrity in specific use cases.
+    * **Examples:** (Merge Sort, Insertion Sort, Bubble Sort) are all considered stable sorting algorithms.
+    * **Better Understanding:** Imagine sorting a list of customer transactions by date, but you also want to maintain the order in which the transactions happened on the same day (timestamps).
+A stable sorting algorithm would ensure that transactions from the same day appear in the sorted list in the same order they appeared originally.

+* **Unstable Sorting:**
+    * **Definition:** An unstable sorting algorithm may not guarantee the preservation of the original order of equal elements during the sorting process.
+The order of elements with the same value in the sorted output might differ from their order in the original data.
+    * **Examples:** (Quicksort, Heap Sort, Shell Sort) are all unstable sorting algorithms.
+While their sorting efficiency is often good, they might not be suitable for situations where the order of duplicates matters.
+    * **Better Understanding:** Sorting a list of tasks by priority (high, medium, low) might use an unstable sorting algorithm.
+As long as the high-priority tasks are at the beginning of the list, the order within the high-priority tasks themselves might not be preserved.

+**Additional Notes:**

+* You might also consider including definitions for:
+    * **Time Complexity:** This refers to the amount of time (number of steps) an algorithm takes to execute, typically expressed using Big O notation (e.g., O(n^2) for quadratic time).
+Sorting algorithms have different time complexities depending on the algorithm and data size.
+    * **Space Complexity:** This refers to the amount of additional memory space an algorithm requires during execution.
+In-place sorting algorithms have lower space complexity as they don't need extra space for temporary results.
+    * better understanding :

 ## Characteristics of Sorting Algorithms:

 ## Applications of Sorting Algorithms: